InsightDataScience/Parsing-Workshop/exercises/README.md

 While the individual chapters contain their own little exercises, a collection of more involved exercises together with test data to try them out is linked here.

-Many of the exercises is already linked to in the individual chapters and we encourage to solve them as you work through the chapters.
+Many of the exercises are already linked to in the individual chapters and we encourage you to solve them as you work through the chapters.

-The intended way of solving the exercises is by adding your Python and Bash scripts to the corresponding folders.
+The intended way of solving the exercises is by adding your **Python and Bash** scripts to the corresponding folders.
 This will also allow you to easily do code reviews on each other's solutions.

 ## Contribution